rjmfernandes/jdbc_sink_write_contention/README.md

 ## Pay attention to concurrent sink connectors

-Let's delete our connectors and our table in postgres and recreate the table with an example that matches the key of the topic (in reality you would do the other way around and start with a yopic with a key that it was part of the primary key of the table):
+Let's delete our connectors and our table in postgres and recreate the table with an example that matches the key of the topic (in reality you would probably do the other way around and start with a topic with a key that it was part of the primary key of the table if possible):

 ```shell
 curl -X DELETE http://localhost:8083/connectors/my-si1